In this Guide

 The 1.8 GPM flow rate provides a good balance between economy and power.
 It’s not as restricted as a 1.5 GPM fixture, but it still saves lots of water over a 2.2 GPM fixture, which is the standard for EPA WaterSense ratings.

 Some previous buyers had issues with leaks after a few months.
 It’s a pretty small percentage of reviewers, so we’re assuming this was a case of a few lemons being shipped out.
-In any case, any leaks or drips will be covered by the warranty.

 The buttons on the sprayer are pretty cheaply made.
 They’re little pieces of plastic, and a couple previous buyers said theirs ended up cracking.